RanjaniAnjurVenkatraman/Citi_Bank_Visulization/README.md

     * The [logic.js](Unsolved/static/js/logic.js) file contains coordinates that you can use to position a Leaflet map over New York City.

-  Written code to perform a second API call to the [Citi Bike station status endpoint](https://gbfs.citibikenyc.com/gbfs/en/station_status.json).
+      Developed code to perform a second API call to the [Citi Bike station status endpoint](https://gbfs.citibikenyc.com/gbfs/en/station_status.json).
 Take a few moments to           study the   data that the endpoint returns.
 In particular, notice `station_id`, `num_bikes_available`, `is_installed`, and `is_renting`.

 2. Used the data that  from the second API call,  to add the following functionality: